gildesmarais/ansible-5-minutes-server/README.md

    [groupname]
    server.ip.or.hostname
    ```
-   `[groupname]` can be anything to your liking.
+   `[groupname]` can be omitted or altered to anything to your liking.
 You can have multiple groups.
+[Read more on the inventory.](https://docs.ansible.com/ansible/2.9/user_guide/intro_inventory.html)
 3. Run (replace `<SUDOER>` with the login name)
    ```
    ansible-playbook -u <SUDOER> --private-key=~/.ssh/id_rsa.pub --ask-become-pass --ask-vault-pass --inventory-file=inventory playbook.yml